imagej/imagej.github.io/_pages/editing/index.md

 1. Navigate to an appropriate sub-directory of the [pages section](https://github.com/imagej/imagej.github.io/tree/main/_pages) of the repository.
 For example, if you are creating a page about a plugin, you would go to [_pages/plugins/](https://github.com/imagej/imagej.github.io/tree/main/_pages).
+    **Note:** if you need to create a new sub-directory, it can be specified in the file name below.

 2. Click {% include button label="Add file" %} then
     {% include button label="Create new file" %} from the drop-down: